 When shattered, tempered glass windows can help protect a building’s occupants and equipment from the hazards of large shards of fragmented glass debris.

-Below, we discuss what makes tempered glass different from standard glass and its key benefits and potential downfalls.
+Below, we discuss what makes this glass different from standard glass and its key benefits and potential downfalls.

 What is Tempered Glass?